Meet the Celebrities Who Allegedly Insure Their Body Parts

 Placing a price tag on body parts like these might make sense.
 Without them, they couldn’t create their music.
 But how about the celebrities who insure body parts simply for their physical appearance?

-Let’s take a closer look at who these people are and which body parts they have insured.
+Let’s take a closer look celebrity insured body parts.
+Specifically, who these people are and which body parts they have insured.

 Bette Davis might have been one of the first celebrities to insure a body part.
 She chose to insure her waist.

 Bette Davis’ waist was worth $28,000 when she was at the peak of her career in the 1930’s and 1940’s.
 That would be the equivalent of approximately $2 million today.

 Why her waist?
 Because that’s what gave her the on-screen appeal she needed to dominate her acting career and become one of the most famous actresses of all time.

 Surprisingly, butts are one of the most popular body parts to protect.
 For celebrities who have a reputation for having particularly impressive curves, the thought of anything happening to them could mean lost money on modeling opportunities.

 For butts in particular, Jennifer Lopez, who was perhaps one of the first women to encourage females to embrace their curves, allegedly has her rear end insured for $300 million.
 Kim Kardashian is another celebrity well known for her backside.
 After all, she’s the one who “broke the Internet” with a picture of her backside.
 Her butt is insured for $21 million.